iAmKankan/MachineLearning_With_Python/Supervised/Logistic Regrassion/test.md

 $$\Large{\color{Purple} {J^{\normalsize{LS}} = \frac{1}{2} (y- \hat{y})^2}}$$

 ### Why Least-Squared cost function BAD for Logistic regression?
-What we do for **Linear Regression**  we take the sum of all these examples and take an average.
+$\large Answer:$ What we do for **Linear Regression**  we take the sum of all these examples and take an average.
 But it is not a good cost function for Binary classification.
 There are several reasons

 ### $\large{\color{Purple}\underline{Reason \ 1 \\#}}$
 Suppose the cost that you incur for misclassification, $\large{\color{Purple}y}$ is class $\large{\color{Purple}0}$ and $\large{\color{Purple}\hat{y}}$ is as $\large{\color{Purple}1}$ or very close like $\large{\color{Purple}0.99}$